 I turned onto the forest service road that leads into the Jackson Meadows area (East Meadows Campground).
 It was a familiar drive – this is the campground that Laura and I camped at with bikes, kayaks, and our dogs.
 It was an annual tradition for a number of years, often times with my brother and sister-in-law and their friends.
 Lots of fun memories.

 In 2013, my friend Robin and I also camped here.
 The camping trip was supposed to include our mutual friend, Dick.
 Sadly, Dick passed away a month prior to our scheduled trip.
 Dick’s memorial service was held on the first day of the camping trip.
 After the conclusion of Dick’s memorial, Robin and I drove up here to Jackson Meadows.
-During our campout, we fashioned a floating memorial from driftwood and flowers, we each wrote a special message on it and set it afloat from our kayaks on the waters of the reservoir.
+During our campout, he and I fashioned a floating memorial from driftwood and flowers, we each wrote a special message on it and set it afloat from our kayaks on the waters of the reservoir.
 So, some sad memories, too.

 Being here today has been a surprising experience.
 I originally booked a reservation here to break up the long drive home from Eagle Lake.
 I was familiar with the campground so it seemed like a logical choice.
 And it was.
 But the surprise came with the various emotions I experienced after arriving.
 It was a bit like coming back to a hometown.
 I walked the loops of campsites and remembered some of the events of earlier visits I described above.
-I took a swim in the lake and thought about the numerous kayaking adventures.
+I took a swim in the lake and thought about the numerous swimming and kayaking adventures.
 And the fun campfires trickled into my memory stream as well.
 I noticed I was feeling a bit melancholy.
 Not sure if it was related to the memories or the awareness of the approaching last drive.
 Maybe both.

 As dusk approached, I walked down to the waterline and watched the sunset on my last day of this trip.
 In familiar fashion, it was a beautiful experience.